jules2689/TweetSearch/README.md

  5. Run `./trec_eval Trec_microblog11-qrels.txt results.txt`

 Now when you run run.py it will take the query texts, and batch run them, and just dump in console directly the content of the results file

 ---

+How was the work divided
+---
+The work was divided in a very ad-hoc manner, combined with a bit of Agile development.
+What this means to say is that the requirements for this assignment was treated as a series of stories broken down as such:

+ 1. Preprocessing
+ 2. Indexing
+ 3. Retrieval and Ranking
+ 4. Results
+ 5. Evaluation
+ 6. Report
+ 7. Cleanup and Verification of Code
+ 8. Optimizations

+During the initial stages, Julian started by writing a small preprocessing script.
+This was developed at first to present a simple word frequency pattern.

+After the initial preprocessing of the tweets, Emilienne worked to integration Whoosh to perform our indexing and our retrieval/ranking.
+Whoosh provided a good backbone for both of these features so that they went hand in hand.

+Emilienne then provided the outputted results in the correct format since these are a result of the retrieval process.

+Next, Evaluation was used to determine weak points in the indexing method.
+Once these weak points were discovered, optimization stories were further flushed out.
+This was determined by both team members.

+The Report was then started as a way to take note and verify the code structure (as the functionality portion was filled in).
+This report was started by Julian.

+During the reporting phase, Julian took the time to split up classes that had become too large and cleanup the code.
+He split the concerns of various sections into their own classes and renamed code where necessary.
+He removed unused requirements and imports, as well as vestigial methods.

+Optimizations were then performed by both team members.
+These optimizations were determined through analysis, evaluation and discussions.

+Discussions were held between the team members throughout the project to determine which sections must be completed and which goals we were to reach.

+---